A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Logarithmic Hochschild homology of animated pre-log rings

-\begin{proof} There are natural equivalences Moreover, we see that by applying Proposition \ref{prop:repletesplit} twice and the equivalence $B^{\rm cy}_{P^\gp}(M^\gp)/M^\gp \simeq B(M^\gp/P^\gp)$: Indeed, there are equivalences of derived monoids For the second equivalence we use that $B(-)$ is the suspension functor on the category of derived monoids.
+\begin{proof} There are natural equivalences Moreover, we see that by applying Proposition \ref{prop:repletesplit} twice and the equivalence $B^{\rm cy}_{P^\gp}(M^\gp)/M^\gp \simeq B(M^\gp/P^\gp)$: Indeed, there are equivalences of animated monoids For the second equivalence we use that $B(-)$ is the suspension functor on the category of animated monoids.
 Hence the result follows from commuting colimits in the diagram

-of derived rings: Forming the horizontal pushouts first gives Rognes' definition, while forming the vertical pushouts first gives our formulation. \end{proof}
+of animated commutative rings: Forming the horizontal pushouts first gives Rognes' definition, while forming the vertical pushouts first gives our formulation. \end{proof}